 As a smallholder, you’re free to grow what you want on your plot of land.
 One of the upsides of having a smallholding can be the variety of produce that you grow throughout the year, and you’re really only limited by your own imagination and the land that you’re growing on.
 Various soil types (e.g. sandy, clay, silt) will suit various species of crop and it’s worth experimenting with to see how each one does.
 Part of the beauty of being a smallholder is getting to know your land and what can be grown on it.

-If you’re looking to rear animals, there is a certain amount of admin as registration with the pertinent authorities is a must.
+If you’re looking to keep livestock and rear animals, there is a certain amount of admin as registration with the pertinent authorities is a must.
 See the next section for details.

 Another choice is grazing animals like geese and sheep: they can take care of your grass as well as providing a source of food.
 Goats, too, though they have to be managed carefully to prevent them from eating your crops.